 Parental consent forms, in general, should be retained until a minor child reaches age 18 plus the applicable statute of limitations for personal injury claims under state law.

-In your question, you also say your church also conducts background checks and gives training classes.
-This work is important, and it most likely involves the collection of numerous forms and records about the volunteer workers.
-I’m often asked about how long a church should keep such records.
-There is no legal requirement pertaining to the retention of these forms.
+You say your church conducts background checks and gives training classes.
+This work is important.
+It probably also requires the collection of forms and records about volunteer workers.